 10 Reasons Snowflake Is Great for Analytics

-Demos & Discussion of Its Advantages for Power BI & Tableau
+Demos and Discussion of Its Advantages for Power BI and Tableau

 What makes the Snowflake analytic data warehouse so special?
 Find out during our on-demand webinar where you’ll get to know Snowflake and learn its unique advantages for Power BI, Tableau and Cognos.

 We review and demo why Snowflake makes great sense for BI including

 - Data loading flexibility and scalability